Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Methods

 Before starting the exercise, all the volunteers were verbally encouraged to follow the metronome and maintain a steady cadence of 60 cycles per minute.
 If the cadence was observed to fall well below 60 cycles per minute during the exercise, the volunteers were offered words of encouragement to maintain the cadence to avoid increased resistance at a lower rotational frequency.
 Upon completing the scan, volunteers were requested to assess their level of exertion during each stage of the exercise using the Borg rating of perceived exertion (BRPE) scale \cite{williams2017borg}.
 This scale categorizes exertion into four distinct levels: ``no to extremely light exertion" (scores $6 – 8$), ``light exertion" (scores $9 – 12$), ``somewhat hard to hard" (scores $13 – 16$), and ``very hard to maximal exertion" (scores $17 – 20$).
 It is important to note that the scale's range from $6$ to $20$, when multiplied by 10, corresponds closely with HR measurements, underscoring its effectiveness in quantifying exertion levels.

 After completing the healthy subject study, six patient volunteers were also imaged on the same 3T scanner; see \tabref{demo}.
-In contrast to the healthy subjects, a $10$ W workload increment was employed when the $20$ W increase was considered excessively challenging by the patients.
+Four patients had a history of unexplained dyspnea on exertion, and two patients had asymptomatic moderate valvular heart disease (one moderate aortic stenosis and one moderate mitral regurgitation).
+In contrast to the healthy subjects, a $10$ W workload increment was employed whenever the $20$ W increase was considered excessively challenging by the patient.
 The maximum exercise intensity achieved by the six patients was $60$ W, $30$ W, $40$ W, $20$ W, $30$ W, and $20$ W.